organic labels

 The promises of organic tea labels

-For organic teas, but also for other plants like coffee or rooibos, many labels exist.
-But which ones really guarantee 100% organic tea?
-Do they seek to promote fair trade, environmental protection or the absence of pesticides and chemical fertilizers?
-The main organic tea labels deciphered.
+For organic teas, but also for other plants like coffee or rooibos, numerous labels exist.
+But which ones truly guarantee 100% organic tea?
+Are they seeking to promote fair trade, environmental protection, or the absence of pesticides and chemical fertilizers?
+Here's a breakdown of the main organic tea labels.

 The promises of the European organic label

-The European organic label promotes quality excellence through agriculture that respects the cycles of nature.
-Existing in European countries, this label guarantees :
+The European organic label promotes quality excellence through agriculture that respects nature's cycles.
+Present in European countries, this label guarantees:

-• products with a minimum of 95% of ingredients from organic agriculture;
+• products with at least 95% of ingredients from organic farming;

-• products coming directly from the producers with a sealed packaging (box or bag);
+• products directly from producers with sealed packaging (box or bag);

 The promises of the AB label

-• products with a minimum of 95% of ingredients from organic agriculture, respectful of the environment and animal welfare;
+• products with at least 95% of ingredients from organic farming, respecting the environment and animal welfare;

-• the presence of a maximum of 0.9% of GMOs in the processed product;
+• maximum presence of 0.9% GMOs in the processed product;

 Is a label a guarantee of quality?

-With their strict specifications, labels such as AB or European organic certification are a guarantee of quality.
-They ensure a product with no or little pesticides or chemical fertilizers.
-But should we then throw away teas without an organic label?
-Not really, because certifications are expensive and some small producers, especially in small gardens in Asian countries, cannot afford to pay them for their tea leaves.
+With their strict specifications, labels such as the AB certification or European organic certification are a mark of quality.
+They ensure a product with little to no pesticides or chemical fertilizers.
+But should we then reject teas without organic labels?
+Not really, because certifications are expensive and some small producers, especially in small gardens in Asian countries, cannot afford to pay for them for their tea leaves.